Honeydew and Midori Granita

 25 minutes plus freezing

 Ice, ice, baby.
 Say you and the fam are visiting Rome.
 In the summer.
 And it’s hot.
 Really hot.
 You’re thinking, how will we survive?
 Granita!
 It’s a the go-to summer pick-me-up at the coffee shop instead of a coffee.
 While granita di caffe reigns, there is also the brightly colored granita di frutta, made with fruit juice and sugar.
-We’re mad for melons in the summer, and the retro drink Midori Melonball (c’mon, admit you’ve had one — or more) gave us our inspiration.
+We’re mad for melons in the summer, and the retro drink Midori Melonball (c’mon, admit you’ve had one — or more) gave us our inspiration for our honeydew and midori granita.
 Instant chill.

 See Cook’s Note on substitutions for superfine sugar.